HC homecoming tradition fills downtown with music

 According to an account of the event in the Hastings Tribune, the mass band that day included 16 drum majors, 62 drum majorettes, seven color guards, 118 cornets, 82 trombones, 47 French horns, 37 baritones, 35 bass horns, 202 clarinets, 24 flutes, 52 alto and 19 tenor saxophones, 16 bass drums, 46 snare drums, 16 bells, nine cymbals and various other instruments.

-Yoder jokingly pronounced the oboe section “a little weak,” since just three oboeists were on hand that day.
+Yoder jokingly pronounced the oboe section “a little weak,” since just three oboists were on hand that day.

 The band members were guests that day at a luncheon at the Hastings City Auditorium.